woodworm/zeptrion-websocket/README.md

 # zeptrion-websocket

-You can place any web-sevices on the zeptrionAir cover as described in the project https://github.com/woodworm/hue-on-zeptrion.
+You can send any web-sevices from a zeptrionAir cover as described in the project https://github.com/woodworm/hue-on-zeptrion.
+However, with this solution you can only trigger web-services with a button press-event.
-However, if you want to trigger a service on a button press-event and a button release-event, this solution with the web-sevices on the zeptrionAir cover is maybe not enough flexible for you.
+If you need also a trigger on button release-event, is the solution with the web-sockets more flexible for you.

-for example:
+The use cases could look like this:
 ```
 "on button press"   : "dim up"
 "on button release" : "stop dimming"